shinjaehyeok/SGLRT_paper/README.md

 `SGLRT` is a R package implementation of Sequential Generalized Likelihood Ratio (GLR)-like Tests and confidence sequences in

-J. Shin, A. Ramdas, A. Rinaldo (2020), *Nonparametric iterated-logarithm extensions to Lorden’s treatment of the sequential GLRT*.
+**Nonparametric iterated-logarithm extensions to Lorden’s treatment of the sequential GLRT**
+J. Shin, A. Ramdas, A. Rinaldo [arXiv](https://arxiv.org/abs/2010.08082)

 ## Installation